 If you own an empty warehouse, you have two major options.
-You can sell it for an immediate profit, or you can use this empty warehouse space to make money.
+You can sell it for an immediate profit, or you can use this empty warehouse space to make money every month.
 If you consider yourself to be a bit of an entrepreneur, you’ll want to use this space as a source of continuous income.

 Renting empty warehouse space to another company is perhaps the most solid source of monthly income.
 You can rent or lease it out in the form of office space or as a rental for events and entertainment.
 Or, you can build your own business by creating a sporting, fitness, or storage unit facility.

 Though your options with your empty space are practically limitless, you want to pinpoint a certain plan that you can feasibly pursue.
 So, let’s go over how to how to make money with an empty building.

 - Big List of Warehouse Business Ideas – Make Money with Your Space

 - 2- Rent Out an Event & Entertainment Center

 - 4- Lease Warehouse Space

 - 5- Open a party venue

 - 8-Lease to a recycling business